Searchmont Motor Company: Searchmont Automobile Company

-In June 1903 the Fournier-Searchmont Automobile Company became the Searchmont Automobile Company, along with some new corporate officers.
+In June 1903 the Fournier-Searchmont Automobile Company became the Searchmont Automobile Company, with some new corporate officers.
 Also new was a large purpose-built factory near Chester, Pennsylvania.

 Lee Chadwick developed a four-cylinder engine with 32 bhp for a new Type VIII which was scheduled for 1904.
-This did not occur because as Lee Chadwick later reminisced, in the summer of 1903 "Spencer Trask got pinched in the stock market...and the rest of the gang just quit."
-The company was adjudged Bankrupt on December 29, 1903 and assets were liquidated the following year.
+This did not occur because, as Lee Chadwick later reminisced, in the summer of 1903 "Spencer Trask got pinched in the stock market...and the rest of the gang just quit."
+The company was adjudged bankrupt on December 29, 1903, and assets were liquidated the following year.

-The John Wanamaker Department Stores who were investors and held New York and Philadelphia agency's for Searchmont, bought the remaining stock of 100 two-cylinder cars for only $750 a piece, selling them easily as 1904 Searchmonts at $1,200.
+The John Wanamaker Department Stores, who were investors and held New York and Philadelphia agencies for Searchmont, bought the remaining stock of 100 two-cylinder cars for only $750 a piece, selling them easily as 1904 Searchmonts at $1,200.
 One of them was bought by Charles Yale Knight, who put the first of his sleeve valve engines in it.